zhouhanseng/Maskbook-News/_i18n/en/_posts/2020-09-24-guide-to-the-new-mask-network-now-support-coinmarketcap-and-uniswap-without-leaving-twitter.md

 **1:How to download Mask Network?**

-Download and Install Mask Network at [http://maskbook.com/install](http://maskbook.com/install "http://maskbook.com/install")[ ](https://t.co/81mZ0u9isl?amp=1)You can also search Maskbook in the chrome or firefox extension store.
+Download and Install Mask Network at [https://mask.io/download-links/](https://mask.io/download-links/ "https://mask.io/download-links/") .
+You can also search Mask Network in the chrome or firefox extension store.

 **2: Onboarding Mask Network**